Cryptocurrency Cosmos Rises More Than 10% In 24 hours | Benzinga

 The chart below compares the price movement and volatility for Cosmos over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are bollinger bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-Cosmos's trading volume has climbed 103.0% over the past week, moving in tandem, directionally, with the overall circulating supply of the coin, which has increased 2.16%.
-This brings the circulating supply to 285.10 million.
-According to our data, the current market cap ranking for ATOM is #22 at 9.25 billion.
+The trading volume for the coin has increased 152.0% over the past week while the overall circulating supply of the coin has increased 0.73% to over 285.36 million.
+The current market cap ranking for ATOM is #18 at 11.94 billion.

 Where Can You Buy Cosmos?